 Everyone loves carrot cake, right?
-The moist and rustic texture and the way tangy cream cheese frosting contrasts with the warming spices.
-It was one of my favorite cakes prior to going vegan, but for some reason I've delayed created my own recipe.
+The moist texture and the way tangy cream cheese frosting contrasts with the warming spices.
+It was one of my favorite cakes prior to going vegan, but for some reason I've procrastinated in creating my own recipe.

-Because here's the catch.... there are so many different ways to approach a vegan carrot cake recipe!
+I think it's because there are so many different ways to approach a vegan carrot cake recipe!
+So I ran into the whole "paralysis by analysis" thing.

-This is why I usually prefer more decadent, classic cakes - see my vegan birthday cake, strawberry cake, and bourbon spice apple cake as evidence!
+That's why I usually prefer decadent, classic-style cakes as opposed to healthier versions.
+See my vegan birthday cake, vegan strawberry cake, and bourbon spice apple cake as evidence!

 Jump to: